-- -A student with a quarter waiver from physical education for marching band. - -A student with a quarter sports waiver from physical education. - -A senior student enrolled in the Interrelated COOP or STEP program. - -IEP modification/504 modifications/RTI modifications
+- -A senior student enrolled in the Interrelated COOP or STEP program. - -IEP modification/504 modifications/RTI modifications

 Within the first five school days of the semester, parental permission is required for all course drops.
 In order to withdraw from a course after the fifth day, a Course Withdrawal Form must be completed.
 Within the first five days of the semester, approved withdrawals can be made with no record of the drop on the student's transcript.
 After the fifth day and up to the end of the first nine weeks of the semester, a "Withdrawal" grade of "W" will be noted on the student's transcript.
 Thereafter, the withdrawal will result in a "WF" on the final transcript.